Excerpts from 'The Gulag Trail - Footprints into Exile' by Jerry Kubica, with his kind permission

 And there! just here!
 Two semicircular, large, black gaping holes glare at you from a mound of earth... and the cadaver of a grey, wooden "something" lies prostrate in front of them as if swallowed, digested and regurgitated by the hidden monster.
 Of course... the ovens!
 They had to bake their own bread!

-And as you pace the length of the 200 metre perimeter fence, the next wyshka becomes discernible amongst the trees, its cabin blown off and the entire structure is listing badly.
+And as you pace the length of the 200 m perimeter fence, the next wyshka becomes discernible amongst the trees, its cabin blown off and the entire structure is listing badly.
 And just here, the posts and barbed wire of the inner fence are recognizable too.
 Yes, it’s the death zone - the five-metre space between the outer and inner fence.
 If you were suicidal, just step into this space, and the guard in the wyshka would have immediately obliged you with a bullet.
 And those piles of stones and boulders lying here, there and there... what are they?
-Are they the corner stones or foundations for the barracks, or... or do they mark the pits, the final resting place of the many that perished here?
+Are they the cornerstones or foundations for the barracks, or... or do they mark the pits, the final resting place of the many that perished here?
 No one lives to tell.

 But eventually, you will have to stop, get that weight off your chest, start breathing, get your bearings.
 Call out loud... and you will be answered only by - silence.
 And suddenly, you will be struck by the realization that no cry of pain or cry for help, no prayer could ever have been heard outside the boundaries of this lagier; nor will it ever penetrate this dense, immovable volume of air suffocating the camp: here the air doesn’t vibrate - trees cushion all.